hann1010/Remote_SW_SMS/README.md

 # Remote_SW_SMS
-Simple SMS application for Ardunio.
+Simple SMS application for Arduino.
-Using Arunio one and Sim900 shield.
+Using Aruino one and Sim900 shield.